Sunday

 Much of the Law is simply practical.
 It’s healthier to follow God’s ways.

-It’s interesting to note how many of the Jewish laws have ended up being quite healthy:
+It’s interesting to note how many of the Jewish laws have ended up being

 God had taught them to be clean, not unclean.